 Marsha Phillips (859) 257-8863

-Our program is set up to “fit” the desired format of many corporations in Kentucky and across the country that use co-op as a major recruiting tool.
+Our co-op program is set up to “fit” the desired format of many corporations in Kentucky and across the country that use co-op as a major recruiting tool.
 Special arrangements or needs are always an option.
-One-third of UK’s eligible engineering and computer science students usually elect to participate in co-op.
-The company size is not important; the work assignments must, however, compliment academic programs and must increase in challenge and responsibility as students progress through work semesters.
-Please review the calendars, Co-op Agreement, and sample student rotations for further information.
+A quarter of UK’s engineering and computer science graduates have co-op experience at the time of graduation.
+The company size is not important; the work assignments must, however, complement academic programs and must increase in challenge and responsibility as students progress through work semesters.

 http://ceed.asee.org/ is the website for the national Cooperative Education Division of the American Society for Engineering Education.